davewatters/bookclub-ci-pp4/README.md

 ### Frameworks, Libraries & Programs Used

-1. [Git](https://git-scm.com/) was used for version control and managed via the VSCode terminal to commit to Git and Push to GitHub.
+1. [Git](https://git-scm.com/) was used for version control and managed via the VSCode terminal to commit to Git and push to GitHub.
 1. [GitHub](https://github.com/) was used to store the project's code after being pushed from Git
 1. [Flake8](https://flake8.pycqa.org/en/latest/) linter extension for VScode
-1. [Heroku](https://www.heroku.com) was used to deploy the app using a Code Institute template
+1. [Heroku](https://www.heroku.com) was used to deploy the app
 1. [LucidChart](https://lucidchart.com) was used to create the logic flowchart

 <!---  --->